ABOUT REBLOZYL:

-In MDS, erythrpoiesis is imbalanced.
+In MDS, erythropoiesis is imbalanced.
 In the proliferation phase, excess and dysfunctional erythroid precursors accumulate.
 In the maturation phase, there is insufficient maturation.
 These changes result in a decreased quantity of functional RBCs.
-Refer to reference 6 and the asterisk footnote for details.
+Refer to reference 4 and the asterisk footnote for details.

 With REBLOZYL, balance is restored.
 In the proliferation phase, there is steady production of functional erythroid precursors.
 In the maturation phase, maturation is restored.
 These changes increase the quantity and quality of mature, functional RBCs.
-Refer references 3 and 4 and to the asterisk footnote for details.
+Refer to references 2, 5, and 6 and to the asterisk footnote for details.

-REBLOZYL restores erythropoiesis by increasing the number and improving the quality of mature RBCs as observed in preclinical studies3,4
+REBLOZYL restores erythropoiesis by increasing the number and improving the quality of mature RBCs as observed in preclinical studies2,5

 • Hgb levels